flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

     - The PIF-NUS and the CIC chip are explained further in the I/O and anti-piracy sections, respectively.
 2. If the verification process finishes successfully, the CPU starts execution at `0xBFC00000`.
 This address points to an **internal ROM** within PIF-NUS, specifically the first boot stage called **IPL1**.
 3. IPL1 initialises part of the hardware (CPU registers, the parallel interface, and the RCP), then copies the next stage (**IPL2**) from the internal ROM to the RSP's memory for faster execution.
 It then redirects execution there.
-4. IPL2 copies the first megabyte of the game ROM into RSP memory, verifies it (using the PIF-NUS), and executes it.
-This block contains the next boot stage, called **IPL3**.
+4. IPL2 copies the first four bytes of the game ROM into the RSP's memory.
+This is used to adjust the ROM bus timings.
+Afterwards, it copies another 4 KB of the ROM header and sends a checksum of it to the PIF-NUS, which verifies the checksum using the cartridge's CIC chip.
+If the verification fails, the PIF-NUS interrupts the CPU indefinitely.
+Otherwise, the CPU continues execution on those 4 KB, which contain the next boot stage, called **IPL3**.
-5. IPL3 initialises RDRAM and the CPU cache.
-Afterwards, it starts the operating system (i.e. virtual memory and exception vectors), sets up the program state (i.e. stack pointer), and finally calls the game's starting routine.
+5. IPL3 initialises RDRAM, the CPU cache, and the Expansion Pak (if present).
+Afterwards, it copies 1 MB of game ROM into RDRAM, computes its checksum, and compares it against a precomputed value stored in the ROM header.
+Finally, the CPU jumps to the game code in RDRAM.

 As IPL3 resides within the game cartridge, not every game includes the same code.
-Presumably, the variants are correlated to the CIC chip variant bundled with the cartridge.
+Additionally, the IPL3 checksum stored in the CIC is hardcoded [@operating_system-ipl].
+Thus, the CIC chip and IPL3 variants found in the cartridge are bound together and cannot be swapped with different models.

 ## I/O